 Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its financial statements.
+In making this assessment the College has given consideration to the effects of the COVID-19 pandemic.

-St Francis Xavier 6th Form College Year Ended 31 July 2019 Notes to the Financial Statements
+St Francis Xavier 6th Form College Year Ended 31 July 2021 Notes to the Financial Statements